topkecleon/telegram-bot-bash/doc/4_expert.md

 #### Change config values

 ##### BASHBOT_URL
-Uses given URL instead of offical telegram API URL, useful if you have your own telegram server or for testing.
+Uses given URL instead of official telegram API URL, useful if you have your own telegram server or for testing.

 ```bash
   unset  BASHBOT_URL       # use Telegram URL https://api.telegram.org/bot<token> (default)